 The kids wanted to go-karting as it’s the thrill of being behind the wheels, despite not having a driving license, that teenagers crave.
 We took a couple of high adrenaline gushing rides where one moment we were euphoric and screaming with fear and the next beaming with joy.
 But we didn’t muster the courage to try the Formula Rossa which is the world’s fastest roller coaster ride with a top speed of 240 km/hr.

 The theme park also has less daring rides for kids and those not wanting to take risks.
 You can even dress up as a Formula One racer and pose in a swanky Ferrari!
 One of the rides had us seated in vintage Ferraris as the track meandered around miniature replicas of Italy’s famous towns and iconic structures like the Colosseum, Leaning Tower of Pisa and so on.
 Since this car company has Italian genesis, it was no surprise that the dining area and walkways were modelled around the Italian towns giving you the feeling that you’re in this country.
-The theme park had several interactive and exhilarating rides, a display of these exquisite cars and even shops where you could pick your favourite memorabilia and souvenirs.
+The theme park had several interactive and exhilarating rides, a display of these exquisite cars.
+Even shops where you could pick your favourite memorabilia and souvenirs.

 It was around three in the afternoon when we decided to say goodbye to the theme park so that we could then tour the city and its other attractions.
 What the Marine Drive is to Mumbai the Corniche Road is to Abu Dhabi.
 The promenade near the waterfront has separate walkways for pedestrians and cyclists.
 One can get a panoramic view of the skyline and cityscape from here.
 We could see the Fairmont Marina Resort, which looked like Dubai’s Atlantis The Palm.
 Just as the Burj Khalifa gives you a bird’s eye view of Dubai, the Etihad Towers’ Tower 2 has an observational deck on its 75th floor.